devices-lab/solderbit-gamepad/README.md

 ## Project status

-The solder:bit Gamepad is currently in the development stage, undergoing rigorous testing with its second prototype.
-We are actively refining the design to ensure it meets our educational objectives and user expectations.
+The solder:bit Gamepad is currently in the development stage, undergoing testing with its second prototype.
+We are refining the design to ensure it meets our educational objectives and user expectations.

 See [CHANGELOG.md](/CHANGELOG.md) for the latest pre-release versions and changes.